renzmann/fyda/doc/quickstart.rst

 Adding and loading data
 -----------------------

-Assuming installation went well, let's take some first steps using fyda with your data.
 At its most basic level, fyda is a way to interface with your data.
-By default, fyda will not have anything configured to work with it.
+By default, fyda will not have anything configured to work with it; you will need to configure fyda in a python session or write a python script that adds your desired configurations.
 Suppose your project data lives in a folder named ~/myproject/input and has two data files inside it: